Canaan Farms Community Garden at Salem Bible Church. Photo by Caleb Jones.

 Calling all garden leaders!
 See how the grant can help community gardens thrive!

+We know it requires a lot of time, sweat, cooperation, coordination, and resources to maintain and sustain community gardens.
 Every year, we’re inspired by the creative ways community gardeners use the funds.
 Check out our list of previous grant recipients!

 * indicates required